 - Social Security Numbers – Yours and members of your immediate family, in addition to Medicaid if you are enrolled

 - Written Statements – Statements from doctors, family members, co-workers, and so forth that specify your disabling condition and how they have seen it affect you

 Tip #9 – Attend Your Consultative Exam

 Applicants for Social Security disability benefits are often required to attend a consultative examination with a physician contracted through SSA, who will give an unbiased assessment of health conditions.
 The purpose of this exam is not to provide treatment, but to collect any additional information needed for your application.
 It’s required for your claim to be processed and, if you don’t attend, your claim will likely be denied.
 Make this a priority!

 Tip #10 – Plan Financially for Medical Disability

 For many, remaining financially stable is one of the greatest challenges individuals face during the application process.
 With careful planning, you can prepare yourself to get through the time it takes to successfully receive disability benefits.
 Budgeting financially, applying for other supplemental government programs, and downsizing your lifestyle can all be extremely helpful during this period.

 Contact the Disability Attorneys at Woodruff & Mathis

 If you are maneuvering your way through the Social Security disability application process, try not to worry – while the process can be stressful, there are resources available to help you through it, including hiring a disability lawyer to work with you through the process.

-Contact the experts at Woodruff & Mathis today to speak with our team!
+Contact the experts at Woodruff & Mathis today to speak with our team about Maine disability requirements!